iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • Under Top-15/ > 0.5 million, class 10 Karnataka board exam.
 100/100 in Math, Science, Social Sciences.
 Top 5 throughout school, 2015

+Extra-curricular Activities & Achievements

+• Played Volleyball in high school and went till zonal and taluk level
+• When I was in primary school, I enrolled myself in to learning Abacus 🧮 at GNELS Abacus https://generationnextedu.com/.
+I graduated from their program.
+I did participate at state level and national-level competition.
+Even today I use visual abacus for most of the calculations I do in my daily life
+• In school I had joined the RSS Ghosh https://youtu.be/cLrr2Tbj5RY?si=Ms63tD-4Nt0pqWot.
+I was a side drummer 🥁 and I choose it over all the other instruments.
+• Apart from these I had active participation in creative arts 🎨 .
+From my experience and analyzing others I have good spatial intelligence/reasoning.
+The reson being that the student's drawings and paintings were out of proportions in my class in school.
+I don't know if this is something that can be learnt or taught.
+I liked getting involved in art related activities and have been doing that from the time I joined school.